89th Legislature Regular Session

 Digest

 SB 1 is the General Appropriations Act for the State of Texas for the 2026-2027 biennium.
 The bill serves as the state’s primary financial plan, detailing the allocation of funds across various government functions, agencies, and services.
 It provides the legal authority for state spending and outlines revenue projections and restrictions for the upcoming biennium.
+The House Committee Substitute modifies the Senate-passed version in both magnitude and policy emphases.

 Total Appropriations: